dsccommunity/dsccommunity.org/content/blog/converting-to-pester5-from-the-trenches.md

 ---
-title: "Findings when converting tests to Pester 5"
+title: "Converting to Pester 5 from the trenches"
 date: 2020-05-17T05:00:00+01:00
 type: "post"
 draft: false